Anxiety and OCD Specialists Dedicated to Helping You Thrive

 We have come together to create a center of excellence where patients can receive exceptional care.

-Ronit Levy, Psy.D., CEO and Director
+Ronit Levy, Psy.D., CEO, and Managing Director

 Successful, high achieving teens and adults seek out Dr. Levy when the shame, distress, and fear they experience every day are ruining their relationships, careers, and health.

 Dr. Levy believes that people have the power to feel in control of their lives, even in challenging situations.

 She combines Cognitive Behavioral Therapy (CBT) with the latest research in neurotrauma, chronic illness, thinking, personality, and relationships to help her patients stop obsessing, reduce fears, change negative beliefs, make better decisions, and end toxic relationships.

 Instead, they feel confident, strong, and secure.
 As a result, their relationships, friendships, health, finances, and work/school performance improve.